HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-bht, --barHeight` Height of the bars in px.
 Default: full

 `-lt, --lineThickness` Thickness of the line in px.
-Default: 1
+Default: 3

-`-m, --mirror` Mirros the spectrum at x-axis.
+`-m, --mirror` Mirrors the spectrum at x-axis.
 1: Middle, 2: Top/Bottom Default: 0

+`-r, --radial` Creates a radial (circle) visualization.
+Size is determined by height.
+Default: False

+`-rs, --radiusStart` Inner radius in px.
+Default: 1/6 Height

+`-re, --radiusEnd` Outer radius in px.
+Default: 1/2 Height

+`-cc, --circumference` Circumference of radial visualization in degrees.
+Default: 360 (Full)

+`-rt, --rotation` Rotation offset of radial visualization in degrees.
+Default: 0

 `-c, --color` Color of bins (bars, points, etc).
 Ex: ff0000 or red.
 Default: ffffff (white)